Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Add SharePoint site navigation node
 -----------------------------------------
-Adds a menu item to either the quicklaunch or top navigation
+Adds a menu item to either the quicklaunch or top navigation.

+.. note:: At this moment the action is only available in custom connector.
+Please read `here <../create-custom-connector.html>`_ how to create one.

 .. rubric:: Input Parameters